 The fact is that I’ve been struggling with an awkward ethical dilemma while writing nice things about Saipan.
 I liken it to writing nice things about breast implants.
 Saipan is really nice to look when it’s under clothes or in a scandalously small bikini, but when viewed up close and naked, laying hands on the real estate if you will, it suddenly becomes less sexy.

 Why am I being so helplessly judgmental about beautiful, interesting, affordable, gangs-of-fun Saipan?
-Mainly because I’m still a little web-shocked after having read Saipan Sucks from top to bottom.
+Mainly because I’m still a little web-shocked after having read the Saipan Sucks website (EDIT: Now defunct) from top to bottom.
 Talk about an ass-flogging smear campaign… I thought I was pissed off about stuff.
 I don’t have anything on that Saipan Sucks guy (or guys as they want us to believe).